What Interpreters and Translators Do

 Some interpreters specialize in other forms of interpreting for people who are deaf or hard of hearing.

-Some people who are deaf or hard of hearing lip-read English instead of signing in ASL.
-Interpreters who work with these people do “oral interpretation”, mouthing speech silently and very carefully so that their lips can be read easily.
+Some people who are deaf or hard of hearing lip-read English instead of, or in addition to, signing in ASL.
+Interpreters who work with these people do “oral interpretation,” mouthing speech silently and carefully.
 They also may use facial expressions and gestures to help the lip-reader understand.

 Trilingual interpreters facilitate communication among an English speaker, a speaker of another language, and an ASL user.
-They must have the versatility, adaptability, and cultural understanding necessary to interpret in all three languages without changing the fundamental meaning of the message.
+They must have the versatility and cultural understanding necessary to interpret in all three languages without changing the fundamental meaning of the message.